lightwaver/gallerix/README.md

 Secrets handling:
 - `.env` is not stored in repo or artifacts; it’s injected at deploy from Secure Files
 - SSH credentials are stored in an Azure DevOps Service Connection and not logged

+### Azure DevOps configuration

+1) Variable Group
+- Create a Variable Group, e.g., `gallerix-secrets` (match `build/pipeline.yaml`), add any non-file secrets as variables.

+2) Secure Files
+- Upload your backend `.env` to Library > Secure files with the name `backend-env` (or adjust `BackendEnvSecureFile` in `pipeline.yaml`).

+3) Service Connection (SSH)
+- Create an SSH service connection named `gallerix-sftp` pointing to your target server (recommended: SSH key).
+The pipeline never prints secrets.

+4) Pipeline setup
+- Set pipeline path to `build/pipeline.yaml`.
+- Adjust target folders in `build/deploy.yaml` (`/var/www/gallerix` and `/var/www/gallerix/api`) to match your host.

+5) Optional
+- Add environments and approvals to the deployment job.

 ## Troubleshooting uploads
 If uploads fail, error messages include the reason and PHP limits.
 Common issues: